 Shopping for a new TV can be confusing when acronyms like LED, LCD, QLED vs UHD show up together.
-Among these, QLED vs UHD are two of the most popular, particularly in gaming and movies for their outstanding visual performance, yet they remain widely misunderstood.
+QLED and UHD appear especially often because both are marketed heavily for gaming and movie watching, but many people are unsure how they differ or what each one actually offers.

 The truth is, QLED refers to panel technology, while UHD refers to resolution.
 In many cases, a TV can be both QLED and UHD.
 It may seem confusing, but don't worry.
 This guide explains the terms, clears up the confusion, and gives test-based advice on when to choose a UHD TV or a QLED model.